EYLEA® (aflibercept) Injection

 EYLEA is indicated for the treatment of patients with Macular Edema following Central Retinal Vein Occlusion (CRVO).
 The recommended dose for EYLEA is 2 mg administered by intravitreal injection every 4 weeks (monthly).

 EYLEA® (aflibercept) Injection is contraindicated in patients with ocular or periocular infections, active intraocular inflammation, or known hypersensitivity to aflibercept or to any of the excipients in EYLEA.

 Intravitreal injections, including those with EYLEA, have been associated with endophthalmitis and retinal detachments.
 Proper aseptic injection technique must always be used when administering EYLEA.
 Patients should be instructed to report any symptoms suggestive of endophthalmitis or retinal detachment without delay and should be managed appropriately.
-Intraocular inflammation has been reported during the post approval use of EYLEA.
+Intraocular inflammation has been reported with the use of EYLEA.

 Acute increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including with EYLEA.
 Sustained increases in intraocular pressure have also been reported after repeated intravitreal dosing with VEGF inhibitors.
 Intraocular pressure and the perfusion of the optic nerve head should be monitored and managed appropriately.